 Finally, it's worthwhile to learn what happens when a search or seizure is deemed unreasonable.
 What happens to the evidence that was seized?

-There is also a related rule known as the "fruit of the poisonous tree," that says that evidence obtained through illegally obtained searches should also be excluded.
-This means that if the police illegally search a house and find a map of the locations of the suspect's drug stashes, the map, and the evidence at the locations, is also inadmissible because the search was illegal.
+There's also a related rule known as the "fruit of the poisonous tree," that says that evidence obtained through illegally obtained searches should also be excluded.
+This means that if the police illegally search a house and find a map of the locations of the suspect's drug stashes, the map, and the evidence at the locations, it's also inadmissible because the search was illegal.

 This may seem like it allows criminals to get away with their crimes based on police mistakes, but this often isn't the case.
 There are a number of exceptions to these rather harsh rules (for example, if the police can prove they would have found the drug stash locations anyways), and the rules recognize that if police were allowed to use evidence obtained illegally, then there would be little incentive to abide by the rules.
 The framers and subsequent courts decided that it would be worth letting some criminals get away with crimes rather than have a system where the police could search people and their belongings illegally and not face any consequences.